indicina-dev/decide-dotnet/README.md

 export INDICINA_CLIENT_SECRET=your_indicina_client_secret
 ```
 2. Create a new DecideAPI instance.
+3. Define necessary parameters needed as per the statement type (JSON, PDF, CSV)
-3. Call the necessary method as related to your statement type.
+4. Call the necessary method as related to your statement type.
     - AnalyzeJsonStatement
     - AnalyzeCSVStatement
     - InitiatePdfAnalysis
-4. Retrieve and process the analysis results returned by the library.
+5. Retrieve and process the analysis results returned by the library.

 Here's an example of using the library to analyze a PDF statement: